How do I get the coronavirus vaccine in Montreal?

-As of May 11, all Quebecers 25 and older will be eligible to book an appointment for their first dose of the vaccine, which is one day earlier than expected.
+As of May 13, all Quebecers 18 and older are eligible to book an appointment for their first dose of the vaccine.
 The province is shifting its mass vaccination campaign to make vaccines available to the general public gradually after previously only limiting the doses to vulnerable populations in the first phase of the roll-out.

 HOW WILL I FIND OUT WHEN I CAN RECEIVE THE VACCINE?

 The province is announcing when each new phase of the vaccine roll-out is beginning.
 Each group will hear in the news when it’s their turn.